Coffee DIY Wax Melts Recipe

 Related To: Beginner Guide to Candle Making

 After choosing your candle wax, the next step is to select a wax melt mold.
-I have used silicone molds from my soap making supplies several times with success.
-They are typically less than a $10 investment, and you can use them over and over again!
-This silicone mold allows you to make up 24 wax melts at a time.
-But I know it can be tricky to figure out how much wax you need to make candle wax melts.
+I have used silicone molds designed for chocolate making several times with success.
+They are typically less than a $10 investment, and you can use them repeatedly!

 Here are the steps I take to figure out how much wax I need for a silicone mold:

-This certainly isn’t an exact science, but it does the trick when you are working with silicone molds.
-To measure wax more accurately, check out our candle wax calculator
+This certainly isn’t an exact science, but it does the trick when working with silicone molds.
+To measure wax more accurately, check out our candle wax calculator.

 Everyone is asking how do you make wax melts smell stronger.